Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Early Evolution

-Figure~\ref{fig:col} shows that the \bv\ color evolution of \uname\ undergoes a redward color evolution during the same period of $\sim$ 0--2 days where the early excess emission is observed.
+Figure~\ref{fig:col} shows that the \bv\ color evolution of \uname\ undergoes a redward color evolution during the same period of $\sim$ 0--2 days where the early excess emission is observed, a behavior that is also reported in LCO and POISE photometry \citet{Ashall2022apj, Hosseinzadeh2022apj}.
 By fitting a polynomial, we find that the \bv\ color of \uname\ rises to a peak of 0.568 $\pm$ 0.004 mag over the first 1.58 $\pm$ 0.02 days.
 This is redder than any other \tas\ observed at these epochs other than SN~2018aoz.
 Compared with the two other events in the figure that also show an early redward \bv\ color evolution, the color of \uname\ peaks later and bluer than what is seen in SN~2018aoz, while it does earlier and redder than in MUSSES1604D.